kindlychung/vimBlogger/README.md

 format is used. html can still be used, python-markdown2 will just ignore it (skip translation).

-And if you save the buffer, the plugin will publish the post for you automatically.

 Well, I told you, it’s simple stuff. :-)

 # Other configurations